Golden Gospels of Henry III

 The Golden Gospels of Henry III, also Codex Aureus of Speyer or Speyer Gospels (Speyerer Evangeliar), (El Escorial, Real Biblioteca, Cod.
 Vitrinas 17) is an eleventh-century illuminated Gospel Book.
 The manuscript contains the Vulgate versions of the four gospels plus prefatory matter including the Eusebian canon tables.
 It was probably produced at the Abbey of Echternach under the patronage of Henry III, Holy Roman Emperor.
-In 1046, Henry donated the manuscript to Speyer Cathedral to commemorate the dedication of the cathedral's high altar.
+In 1046, Henry donated the manuscript to Speyer Cathedral in Germany to commemorate the dedication of the cathedral's high altar.